-- Test conditions assume signal transition times of 3 ns or less, a timing reference level of 1.5V, input levels of 0 to 3.0V, and output loading of 120-pF capacitance, not including the module itself (with the exception of MBus point-to-point control signals, tested with an output loading of 40 pF). - All measurements made at MBus connector.

-- 10. All timing parameters are relative to one of the two processors (e.g., t{MOD} is guaranteed relative to MCLK[0]). - 11.
+- Tested initially and after any design or process changes that may affect these parameters. - 8.
+Test conditions assume signal transition times of 3 ns or less, a timing reference level of 1.5V, input levels of 0 to 3.0V, and output loading of 80-pF capacitance, not including the module itself (with the exception of MBus point-to-point control signals, tested with an output loading of 40 pF). - 9.
+All measurements made at MBus connector. - All timing parameters are relative to one of the two processors (e.g., tMOD is guaranteed relative to MCLK[0]). - 11.
 Measured between any two MCLK signals. - 12.
 This is the minimum time for which RSTIN must be asserted after both high and low power supply voltages are stable.